Animal Magic (Bonobo album)

 Animal Magic is the debut studio album by British electronic musician Bonobo.
 It was released in 2000 on Tru Thoughts and re-released in 2001 by Ninja Tune.

 Critical reception

 AllMusic gave the album 2.5 stars out of 5, stating that it "slowly builds its way into a steady and enjoyable debut".
-Pitchfork gave the album a score of 7.6/10, praising Bonobo (aka Simon Green) "for his smooth and calming sound, but detrimental use of previous Ninja Tune and Tru Thoughts records".
+Pitchfork gave the album a score of 7.6/10, praising Bonobo (a.k.a.
+Simon Green) "for his smooth and calming sound, but detrimental use of previous Ninja Tune and Tru Thoughts records".